 Things the in-app chat can do include:

-• pre-populate the form for creating new tasks, actions and agents
+pre-populate the form for creating new tasks, actions, agents and services

-• start and stop tasks, actions and agents
+start and stop tasks, actions, agents and services

 When you ask the agent to create, run or delete things for you, it will ask for an additional confirmation.
 Under the hood, it will perform actions under your user account, which means that the agent only ever has access to what the user can access.